 Material of Containers

 There are many different materials that containers come in.
 Clay, plastic, metal, and wood are some popular options.
-When selecting the material of your containers you’ll want to take into consideration different elements like how long they’ll hold up, how heavy they are to move, do they allow for proper drainage, and are they a good fit for your climate and weather.
+When selecting the material of your containers you’ll want to take into consideration different elements like how long they’ll hold up, how heavy they are to move, do they allow for proper drainage, and whether they are a good fit for your climate or weather.

 - Terracotta / Clay / Ceramic: Containers made out of terracotta and clay are very common, but can be expensive, heavy, and breakable.
 Since this material is breathable it allows for proper drainage, however, they can require more watering since they drain quickly compared to other materials.
 These are more sensitive to freezing temperatures and can crack, so keep this in mind depending on where you live.